mozilla-conduit/conduit-docs/mozphab-macos.rst

 MozPhab can be installed from PyPI

-This requires Git, Python 3.5 or higher with `pip`, and PHP.
+This requires Git and Python 3.5 or higher with `pip`.

 Install Python3 using Homebrew
 ------------------------------